01 of 07

 07 of 07

-Making the Most of Your Visit to Gardens of Light
+Making the Most of Your Visit

 Gardens of Light is a top Montreal attraction.
 Consequently, it can get crowded in the Chinese and Japanese Gardens.
 If you go on a weekend and wait until the last week of the event to attend, you can be guaranteed that the event will be crowded.

 To avoid crowds, plan your lantern outing on a weekday evening at dusk.
 Why dusk?
 It's interesting to see how the lanterns and the Chinese garden itself change in appearance as the sun sets.
-It offers a contrasting perspective you won't otherwise experience.
+It offers a contrasting perspective that you won't otherwise experience.

 And do consider dropping by when it rains.
 The masses generally stay home, rendering the experience all the more idyllic.
 Bring an umbrella, waterproof shoes, and you'll be treated to the colorful lights reflecting in the puddles and raindrops.